 Records pertaining to lawyer regulation, including lawyer discipline and unauthorized practice of law, are subject to Rules 70 and 80 of the Rules of the Supreme Court of Arizona.

-To request access to public lawyer discipline case records email: firstname.lastname@example.org.
+To request public discipline case records email: firstname.lastname@example.org.

 Although the federal Freedom of Information Act and Arizona public records laws do not apply to these records, the State Bar does have a public records policy.
 Click here for more information.